SteveBarnett/Remixing/_thinking/theme-for-2024.md

 	- Sketching shop fronts
 	- Art deco suns and circles and starburst and ornaments
 - Mindfulness
+	- Study water.
+The sea, rivers, streams.
+The dynamics, the geography, the chemistry.
 	- Reading a little on the wider context of Zen (Buddhism, Daoism, Chinese thought more broadly).
 		- Read some new editions of Tao Te Ching
-	- Reading some books by Zen teachers: Charlotte Joko Beck, Pema Chödrön, Thich Nhat Hanh, and more.
+	- Reading some more books by Zen teachers: Charlotte Joko Beck, Pema Chödrön, Alan Watts, and more.
 	- Reading some Douglas Harding.
 	- Being more mindful at work.
 	- Meditating in nature.